The Green Renaissance: Urban Farming Metamorphosing Cityscapes

 Urban Landscapes

-City farmers are finding creative modalities to turn urban jungles into green havens.
+City farmers are finding creative ways to turn urban jungles into green havens.
 Concrete surfaces, abandoned lots, and even potholes are being converted into productive farming spaces.
 Vertical gardens, rooftop farms, and community plots are some of the popular methods.

 Vertical Farming: Maximizing Space

-Boons of vertical farming:
+Advantages of vertical farming:

 - Space Efficiency: Perfect for tight urban environments.